Optimize your Campaigns with the AdWords Search Term Report

 Google therefore only uses your keywords to better target the search terms you want to appear under.
 Keywords are not your final list of what search terms are actually triggering in your ads.

-This is specially the case if you’re using broad match, broad match modifier or phrase match keywords.
+This is especially the case if you’re using broad match, broad match modifier, or phrase match keywords.

 How Do I Get a Search Term Report?

 A search term report can be accessed from many levels in your account.
-You can access a search term report at account, campaign and ad group level.
+You can access a search term report at the account, campaign, and ad group level.

 I recommend accessing your search term report on the ad group level as the negative keywords you want to add are easier to process if you’re only working on one ad group at a time.